 There are endless opportunities to connect with positive women active in the outdoors to learn new skills or to simply build more friendships.

 Thank you to everyone who enjoys meeting the Wild Women of the Wasatch!
 Stay tuned for the next episode featuring women and their mountain dog companions.
 Thank you to Ski Utah for sharing the stories of gals getting after it!
 Until next time keep up with my adventures on Instagram @AmyJaneDavid.

-Did you miss the other Wild Women of the Wasatch series?
+Catch up on other Wild Women of the Wasatch stories here: <

 (This information will not be shared)